FlatBallFlyer/IBM-Data-Merge-Utility/readme.md

 IDMU is looking for a html home, until that time you can access the documentation in the WebContent folder of the project in Documentation.html

+## Developing
+You can run by invoking:

+    mvn clean install
+    mvn tomcat7:run

+This will launch the app on http://localhost:9090

 ## License

 Licensed as Open Source under the Apache License, Version 2.0